softwareguru/beam-summit-website/content/faq.md

 ## Where will it be?

-Beam Summit 2025 will be at Pier 57 in New York City.
+Beam Summit 2025 will be at the [Google campus at St John's Terminal](https://maps.app.goo.gl/x3KP7NV7N9H8JGKWA) in New York City.

 ## Will sessions be live streamed?